Lau-Ren/javasnake/README.md

 ```
 update: function (newCell) {
   for (var i = 0; i < this.tail.length; i++) {

     // the tail array contains cells that currently contain tail
+    // the iterator of this for loop starts this.tail[i], the first cell in the tail array
-    // on every update, the tail cells eeds to slide forwards, one position
+    // on every update, the tail cells need to slide forwards, one position
-    previousCell = this.tail[i]
+    // the trick is, you store a reference to your previous cell, and your next cell.
+    // this function might end like this:

     this.tail[i] = newCell
     newCell = previousCell
   }